develer-staff/hacklight-react/README.md

 - Use variables inside JSX code: `<div>{jsVal}</div>`
 - Use `key` attr inside loops

+## Step 2 - Add state

+- Add state to App.js to hold the selected category
+- Pass a function to set it as prop to sidebar
+    - use the `bind` in sidebar to correctly use `this`
+    - use `setState`
+- Pass the value to `Page` and display it
+- Add PropTypes to verify props:
+    - `yarn add prop-types`

 ## Info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).